Hi

 Frequently Asked Questions

-Why should I pay you to beta read my manuscript?
+Why should I pay someone to beta read my manuscript?

 In either case, please note I am not a developmental editor, copyeditor, or proofreader.
 What I’ll do is tell you about my experience while reading your story objectively as any other reader would.
 The advantage of hiring me is that I am also a writer.
 Therefore, my comments will be more helpful and actionable.